junxit/us-congress-bills-116/bill.md

 ## § 7.
 Cultural and institutional barriers to expanding the academic and Federal STEM workforce

 - **(a)** *Best practices at institutions of higher education and Federal laboratories*
-  - **(1)** *Development of guidance* Not later than 12 months after the date of enactment of this Act, the Director shall develop written guidance for institutions of higher education and Federal laboratories on the best practices for—
+  - **(1)** *Development of guidance* Not later than 12 months after the date of enactment of this Act, the Director, in consultation with the interagency working group on inclusion in STEM, shall develop written guidance for institutions of higher education and Federal laboratories on the best practices for—
     - **(A)** conducting periodic climate surveys of STEM departments and divisions, with a particular focus on identifying any cultural or institutional barriers to the recruitment, retention, or advancement of women, racial and ethnic minorities, and other groups historically underrepresented in STEM studies and careers; and
     - **(B)** providing educational opportunities, including workshops as described in subsection (b), for STEM faculty, research personnel, and administrators to learn about current research on implicit bias in recruitment, evaluation, and promotion of undergraduate and graduate students and research personnel.
   - **(2)** *Existing guidance* In developing the guidance under paragraph (1), the Director shall utilize guidance already developed by Federal science agencies.
   - **(3)** *Dissemination of guidance* Federal science agencies shall broadly disseminate the guidance developed under paragraph (1) to institutions of higher education that receive Federal research funding and Federal laboratories.
   - **(4)** *Establishment of policies* Consistent with the guidance developed under paragraph (1)—
     - **(A)** the Director of the National Science Foundation shall develop a policy that—
-      - **(i)** applies to, at a minimum, each institution classified under the Indiana University Center for Postsecondary Research Carnegie Classification as a doctorate-granting university with a very high level of research activity; and
+      - **(i)** applies to, at a minimum, doctoral degree granting institutions that receive Federal research funding; and
       - **(ii)** requires each such institution, not later than 3 years after the date of enactment of this Act, to report to the Director of the National Science Foundation on activities and policies developed and implemented based on the guidance developed under paragraph (1); and
     - **(B)** each Federal science agency with a Federal laboratory shall maintain or develop and implement practices and policies for the purposes described in paragraph (1) for such laboratory.
 - **(b)** *Workshops To address cultural barriers to expanding the academic and Federal STEM workforce*
   - **(1)** *In general* Not later than 6 months after the date of enactment of this Act, the Director, in consultation with the interagency working group on inclusion in STEM, shall recommend a uniform policy for Federal science agencies to carry out a program of workshops that educate STEM department chairs at institutions of higher education, senior managers at Federal laboratories, and other federally funded researchers about methods that minimize the effects of implicit bias in the career advancement, including hiring, tenure, promotion, and selection for any honor based in part on the recipient’s research record, of academic and Federal STEM researchers.
-  - **(2)** *Interagency coordination* The Director shall ensure that workshops supported under this subsection are coordinated across Federal science agencies and jointly supported as appropriate.
+  - **(2)** *Interagency coordination* The Director shall, to the extent practicable, ensure that workshops supported under this subsection are coordinated across Federal science agencies and jointly supported as appropriate.
   - **(3)** *Minimizing costs* To the extent practicable, workshops shall be held in conjunction with national or regional STEM disciplinary meetings to minimize costs associated with participant travel.
   - **(4)** *Priority fields for academic participants* In considering the participation of STEM department chairs and other academic researchers, the Director shall prioritize workshops for the broad fields of STEM in which the national rate of representation of women among tenured or tenure-track faculty or nonfaculty researchers at doctorate-granting institutions of higher education is less than 25 percent, according to the most recent data available from the National Center for Science and Engineering Statistics.
   - **(5)** *Organizations eligible to carry out workshops* A Federal science agency may carry out the program of workshops under this subsection by making grants to organizations made eligible by the Federal science agency and any of the following organizations: